 TDS on Brokerage- Overview

-Its purpose is to ensure that the tax owed on brokerage or commission income is collected at the time of payment rather than at the time of filing tax returns.
+Its purpose is to ensure that the tax owed on brokerage or commission income is collected at the time of payment rather than at the time of Income tax filing returns.
 The TDS deducted on brokerage is then credited to the government, and the investor or trader is entitled to claim a credit for the same while filing their tax returns.

 What is Section 194H?